octobercms/october/README.md

 ### October will be available soon...

 October is being developed at the moment.
 We are working to get it finished.

-[Follow us on Twitter](http://twitter.com/octobercms) to hear about our launch.
+* [Follow us on Twitter](http://twitter.com/octobercms) to hear about our launch.
+* [Join us on IRC](https://kiwiirc.com/client/irc.freenode.net/?nick=Octonaut|?#october) to chat with us.